 Considerations When Selecting A Color

 One consideration for color selection is that of white Danes.
 Many white Danes experience genetic issues such as deafness, blindness, and other eye-related issues.
-While these handicaps do not affect every single white Danes, you should well understand the implications before adopting one.

 The Great Dane Club of America has gone as far as to ban the breeding of this color to help prevent the creation of Dane puppies predisposed to these handicaps.